PN379/DriveUniverse/README.md

 **One place for everything your external drives need.**

-Safely eject, reconnect, automate, launch your favorite disk utilities, and control your drives through a beautiful floating widget with optional offline voice commands powered by Windows’ built-in Speech API (SAPI5).
+Safely eject, reconnect, automate, launch your favorite disk utilities, and control your drives from an always-available floating desktop widget with optional, fully offline voice commands powered by Windows’ built-in Speech API (SAPI5).

-DriveUniverse is an all-in-one desktop companion for external USB drives.
-It transforms scattered Windows drive management into one polished experience, combining safe eject, reconnecting, automation, quick-launch tools, and fully offline voice control powered by Windows’ built-in Speech API (SAPI5).
+DriveUniverse brings together the Windows tools and workflows that are normally scattered across Device Manager, disk utilities, and separate applications into one polished, open-source experience.
+Whether you manage a home server, a media library, or simply use external USB drives every day, DriveUniverse makes drive management faster, easier, and more enjoyable.

 ---